-Click on thumbnail for basic information on the Knights and Squires Fall Encampment:
+Click here for basic information on the Knights and Squires Fall Encampment:

 What is the Knights and Squires Encampment?

 The Knights and Squires Encampment is a father/son camp out that takes place at the Marian Friary of Our Lady of Guadalupe, Griswold Connecticut.
 The Encampment is run by a dedicated group of Catholic men called the Knights of Lepanto, and work under the direction of the Franciscan Friars of the Immaculate.
 The event takes place three times a year, Spring, Summer and Fall.
-The Fall Encampment is coming up on the weekend of October 19-21.
-Our Spring and Summer events were hugely successful, and we are looking forward to a real grand finale for this year in October!
+The Fall 2008 Encampment is coming up on the weekend of October 10-12.
 All Catholic fathers and sons are welcome.

-The Encampments also include lots of physical activity and fun, such as fencing, archery, and at this encampment, our introduction of a real challenge course.
+The Encampment also includes lots of physical activity and fun, such as fencing, archery, and at this encampment, our introduction of a real challenge course.
 Prepare for battle!

 The Fall Encampment

-The Fall Encampment will take begin on in the afternoon of Friday, October 19, with the pitching of camp and registration, and an official kickoff at 7:00 pm with a holy hour in the main chapel.
-It will continue all day Saturday and end at noon Sunday, October 21, after Mass and a final meeting of all the campers.
+The Fall 2008 Encampment will take begin on in the afternoon of Friday, Ocober 10, with the pitching of camp and registration, and an official kickoff at 7:00 pm with a holy hour in the main chapel.
+It will continue all day Saturday and end at noon Sunday, October 12, after Mass and a final meeting of all the campers.

 A word about the documents linked to above.
 Please help us advertise the Fall Encampment.
 The advertising flyer may be be placed in a Church or school.
 Just please remember to get the pastor’s approval before you post it.
-The Encampment schedule is subject to change, but gives a pretty accurate idea of what we will be doing over the weekend.
-The Registration and Release Form, you may print and bring with you filled out, or you may obtain a blank copy when you arrive to register.
-Even if the parent(s) plan to send a son with a proxy because the father himself is unable to attend, the Registration and Release Form needs to be signed by a parent, not by the proxy.
+The Registration and Release Forms, you may print and bring with you filled out, or you may obtain a blank copy when you arrive to register.
+Even if the parent(s) plan to send a son with a proxy because the father himself is unable to attend, the Registration and Release Forms need to be signed by a parent, not by the proxy.
+An Encampment schedule will be posted here shortly.

 199 Colonel Brown Road